Thick and Hearty Turkey Veggie Bolognese Recipe

 Finished turkey veggie bolognese shown plated with wine.

-It’s combined with root vegetables, wine, tomatoes and heavy cream along with herbs and spices.
-Then it’s slow simmered until most of the liquid reduces and you’re left with a thick and delicious sauce that’s perfect over a plate of pasta.
+It’s combined with root vegetables, wine, tomatoes and heavy cream along with fresh herbs and spices.
+Then, it’s slow simmered until most of the liquid reduces and you’re left with a thick and delicious sauce that’s perfect over a plate of pasta.

 A display of the ingredients that go into turkey veggie bolognese.